Non-Bloch band theory for non-Hermitian continuum systems: Eigenmodes of homogeneous Fokker-Planck equation

 \subsection{Reflecting boundary conditions}

-The situation in the reflecting boundary conditions is similar, although the calculation is more tedious.
+The situation in the reflecting boundary conditions is similar, though the calculation is more tedious.
 The reflecting boundary conditions $S(0,t)=S(L,t)=0$ with $S(x,t)=(\mu-D\partial_{x})P(x,t)$ provide the following boundary constraints on the right eigenmodes in Eq. \eqref{eq:periodic_general_homogenenous_fokker_planck}:

 We apply the same similarity transformation to the right and left eigenmodes: $\psi_{r,n}(x)=\exp(\frac{\mu}{2D}x)\tilde\psi_{r,n}(x)$ and $\psi_{l,n}(x)=\exp(-\frac{\mu}{2D}x)\tilde\psi_{l,n}(x)$.
 Then we can get a new eigenequation